 This builds on the Theory of Mind AI.
 Self-aware AI is artificial intelligence that can feel desire, emotions, and consciousness of its own.
 By far the most advanced form of AI, these machines and programs can learn about themselves and the world and develop a conscience.
 If you’re scared about AI domination, this might be your worst nightmare.

 As of now, an example of self-aware AI is the robot ‘arm’ created by Columbia University.
 When they created this robot, it didn’t know anything, but after a day, it could draw its simulation, understanding itself from scratch.
 Science still has a long way to go before self-aware AI can be limited to scope and definition.

 Now, AI has evolved from huge computers to the phone in your palm and the smart speaker in your room.
 Devices themselves are capable enough to process requests locally.
 For instance, Apple’s Siri can now understand and perform most functions locally on your iPhone.

-While it is still in the development phase, we can already see artificial intelligence dependency increasing.
+While it is still in the development phase, we see artificial intelligence dependency increasing.
 It is expected to normalize and even blend into our daily lives with time.

 If you like this simple explainer, check out our Short Bytes section.
 We take complex tech topics and break them into short, easy-to-understand articles.